MicrosoftDocs/azure-docs/DevCenter/Mobile/HowTo/mobile-services-work-with-server-scripts.md

 + Scheduled jobs.
 + HTTP methods defined in a custom API.

 The signature of the main function in the server script depends on the context of where the script is used.
 You can also define common script code as nodes.js modules that are shared across scripts.
-For more information, see [Source control and shared code].
+For more information, see [Source control and shared code][Source control, shared code, and helper functions].

 <div class="dev-callout"><strong>Note</strong>
 <p>Because REST APIs are stateless, Mobile Services does not preserve state between script executions.
 Because a new global context is created every time a script is run, any state variables that are defined in the script are reinitialized.
 If you want to store state from one request to another, create a table in your mobile service, and then read and write the state to the table.
 For more information, see <a href="#access-tables">How to: Access tables from scripts</a>.</p>